ferozjilla/favourite-language/README.md

 npm run test
 ```

-Or,
+This will run the tests in the background, watching for changes.

+Alternatively, to run the tests once, you can use the following command.

 ```bash
 npm run test-once
 ```
-to run the tests once.

 ### E2E Tests